Chapter 5: Personnel05:05:01 Academic Tenure

 Employment during summer terms and in part-time positions shall not be credited toward satisfying the probationary period.

-i.
-Credit for Prior Service
+- Credit for Prior Service

-The minimum probationary period of five years may include credit for prior service when agreed to by the president and subject to the maximum permissible credit for prior service as noted below:
+The minimum probationary period of five years may include credit for prior service when agreed to by the President and subject to the maximum permissible credit for prior service as noted below:

-(1) Credit toward completion of the probationary period may, at the discretion of the president, be given for a maximum of three years of previous full-time service at other colleges, universities, or institutes provided that the prior service is relevant to the institution’s own needs and criteria.
+- Credit toward completion of the probationary period may, at the discretion of the President, be given for a maximum of three years of previous full-time service at other colleges, universities, or institutes provided that the prior service is relevant to the institution’s own needs and criteria.
 Any credit for prior service that is recognized and agreed to must be confirmed in writing at the time of the initial appointment.

-(2) Credit toward completion of the probation period may, at the discretion of the president, be given for a maximum of three years or previous full-time service in a temporary faculty appointment or term appointment at the same institution (see Types of Appointments in Northeast State Policy 03:12:00) or in an earlier tenure-track appointment at the same institution that has been followed by a break in service.
+- Credit toward completion of the probation period may, at the discretion of the President, be given for a maximum of three years or previous full-time service in a temporary faculty appointment or term appointment at the same institution (see Types of Appointments in Northeast State Policy 03:12:00) or in an earlier tenure-track appointment at the same institution that has been followed by a break in service.
 Any credit for prior service in a temporary full-time faculty appointment at the same institution or in an earlier tenure-track appointment (at the same institution) that has been followed by a break in service must be recognized and confirmed in writing in the appointment letter to a tenure-track position.

-ii.
-Leave of Absence
+- Leave of Absence

 The period of approved leave of absence shall be excluded from the required probationary period.
 A faculty member may apply for a maximum of two, non-consecutive one-year leave increments.
-Exceptions may be granted by the president in writing prior to the leave of absence.
+Exceptions may be granted by the President in writing prior to the leave of absence.
 Exceptions may include:

-(1) Crediting the leave periods to the probationary period and/or,
+- Crediting the leave periods to the probationary period and/or,

-(2) Granting more than two, non-consecutive one-year increments.
+- Granting more than two, non-consecutive one-year increments.

-Exception (2), per TBR policy, requires approval of the chancellor of TBR.
+Exception (2), per TBR policy, requires approval of the Chancellor of TBR.

-iii.
-Stopping the Tenure Clock”
+- Stopping the Tenure Clock”

-A faculty member may request to stop the tenure clock” during his/her probationary period when circumstances exist that interrupt the faculty member’s normal progress toward qualifying for tenure.
-In such cases, the faculty member may request to stop the tenure clock” for one-year if he/she demonstrates that circumstances reasonably warrant the interruption.
+A faculty member may request to stop the tenure clock” during their probationary period when circumstances exist that interrupt the faculty member’s normal progress toward qualifying for tenure.
+In such cases, the faculty member may request to stop the tenure clock” for one-year if they demonstrate that circumstances reasonably warrant the interruption.
 Reasons will typically be related to a personal or family situation requiring attention and commitment that consumes the time and energy normally addressed to faculty duties and professional development.
 Examples may include childbirth or adoption, care of dependents, medical conditions or obligations, physical disasters or disruptions, military deployment, or similar circumstances.

-iv.
-Administrative Appointment
+- Administrative Appointment

 A faculty member appointed to an administrative position may remain eligible for tenure consideration.
 The faculty member must: